Shopping Cart

 "One of my favorite places on the planet" (Ori977, Ashland, OR)

-Such varied reactions, beyond changing times and management/staff, showed in part how everyone has different headspaces, expectations, and opinions of what constitutes a good mineral springs resort.
-And how willing or able one is to let place's energy heal and transform by letting go of petty worldly concerns in process.
+Such varied reactions, beyond changing times and management/staff, showed in part how everyone had different headspaces, expectations, and opinions of what constitutes a good mineral springs resort.
+And how willing or able one was to let place's energy heal and transform by letting go of petty worldly concerns in the process.

 To wit...
 This late 2017 posting on Online Instagram Posts by Michele Feasby reflected many people's deeply conflicted feelings over the changes under new 'ownership':